jorgebastida/gordon/docs/run_local.rst

 calls our lambda handler after creating a ``EventClass`` instance using the data from the json in ``json_event``.

 In a similar way than Python and Javascript lambdas you should keep in mind the limitations of of the ``MockContext`` object that gordon uses as second argument of your lambda.
-You can find the current implementation `here <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/java/src/main/java/gordon/GordonLoader.java>`_.
+You can find the current implementation `Java Loader <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/java/src/main/java/gordon/GordonLoader.java>`_.

 We'll try to make this mock more clever overtime.
 PR Welcome!